MichaelNchor/alx-higher_level_programming/0x03-python-data_structures/README.md

 * [7-add_tuple.py](7-add_tuple.py) - Write a function that adds 2 tuples.
 - Prototype: `def add_tuple(tuple_a=(), tuple_b=()):`
 - Returns a tuple with 2 integers:
-  - The first element should be the addition of the first element of each argument
+  - The first elemenld be the addition of the first element of each argument
   - The second element should be the addition of the second element of each argument
 - You are not allowed to import any module
 - You can assume that the two tuples will only contain integers